Organ donor

 Transplantable organs and tissues include: heart, lungs, liver, kidneys, pancreas, small intestine, heart valves, skin, bone, connective tissue, veins, eyes, and corneas.

-Can I become an organ donor if I’m younger than 18 years old?
+Can I register as an organ donor if I'm younger than 18?

-You can choose to be an organ donor at any age and get the heart symbol (Heart icon) on your intermediate driver license or ID card.
-However, until you are 18 years old or emancipated, your parent or guardian would have to give permission to donate your organs in the event of your death.
+Yes, if you're at least 15½ years.
+You'll get the donor symbol on your intermediate driver license or ID card.
+However, until you're 18 years old or emancipated, your parent or guardian has the right to revoke your consent at the time of donation.

-What if I want to make limitations on what I am willing to donate, or have changed my mind about being a donor?
+What if I want to make limitations, or have changed my mind about being a donor?

 Do I have to get a new driver license or ID card if I change my mind about being a donor?

-No. You may either keep your license or ID card, or get a new one without the organ donor heart designator (Heart icon).
 If you prefer to get a new license or ID card, you may request one at any driver licensing office.
-A $10 fee will be charged for the new license or ID card.
+The replacement card is:

 Organ donor registry